aziflaj/aziflaj.github.io/_posts/2016-03-13-week-12-uber-and-flappy-bird.md

 layout:     post
 title:      "Week #12: Uber and Flappy Bird"
 date:       2016-03-05
+summary:    My experience working with Parse Geolocation API and libGDX
-summary:    "This week I went back into following the Android course by Rob Percival, building an Uber clone and after that, a Flappy Bird clone.
-During this time, I was working with Parse Geolocation API and libGDX for developing the game.
-Also I followed an introduction to Android Wear, how to build simple applications for smart watches and test these apps in the emulator."
+summary:    This week I built an Uber clone and after that, a Flappy Bird clone.
+I had the chance to work with Parse Geolocation API and libGDX for developing the game.
+Also I followed an introduction to Android Wear, how to build simple applications for smart watches and test these apps in the emulator.
 comments:   true
-tags:       [challenge, android, uber, game, libgdx]
+category:
+    - project52
+    - android
+    - libgdx
 ---

 This week I went back into following the Android course by [Rob Percival](https://twitter.com/techedrob), building an Uber clone and after that, a Flappy Bird clone.
 During this time, I was working with Parse Geolocation API and libGDX for developing the game.
 Also I followed an introduction to Android Wear, how to build simple applications for smart watches and test these apps in the emulator.